INFOSYS221-2021/lab-02-room-3/README.md

 Look back to see if there were any major troubles during the journey.
 If not this is the optimal strategy
 If yes, repeat the process to find another suitable strategy

+Questioin 5
+- Step 1: understand what arithmetic operators do
+- Step 2: try and error & think
+- Step 3: solve (3+1) / (3/6) = 8
+- Step 4: if there are other solution to this